ray0be/totororequests/README.md

  - Debian based : `apt install tor`
  - Fedora based : `yum install tor`

-Then install Totoro :
+Then install Totoro : `pip install totororequests`

-> TODO
-`pip install [===>SOON<===]`

-### Example #1 : run a Tor subprocess
+### Example #1 : run a Tor process
 In this example we use Totoro in the easiest way.
-Totoro will run Tor in a new subprocess and generate a random password to protect its controller from being accessed outside the Python script context.
+Totoro will run Tor in a new process and generate a random password to protect the controller from being accessed outside the Python script context.
 ```python
 #!/usr/bin/env python3